yurass13/Graph/README.md

-# Graph
+# Graph - Core for a lib with graph algorythms.
-lib with graph algorithms
+Early stage of development.